 \section{Abstract}

-This paper studies strategic design in an integrated sensing and communication (ISAC) architecture for status updating of remotely navigating agents.
-We consider an ISAC-enabled base station that can sense the state of a remote source and communicate this information back to the source.
-Both sensing and communication succeed with given probabilities and incur distinct costs.
-The objective is to optimise a long-term cost that captures information freshness, measured by the age of information (AoI), at the source together with sensing and communication overheads.
-The resulting sequential decision problem is formulated as a discounted infinite-horizon Markov decision process with a two-dimensional AoI state, representing information freshness at the source and at the base station.
-We prove that the optimal stationary policy admits a monotone threshold structure characterised by a nondecreasing switching curve in the AoI state space.
-Our numerical analysis illustrates the structures of the value function and the optimal decision map.
-These results demonstrate that freshness-based objectives can be naturally integrated into ISAC design, while yielding interpretable and implementable strategies.
+In this paper, we study how sensing and communication should be jointly coordinated in integrated sensing and communication (ISAC) systems to maintain timely situational awareness under reliability and resource constraints.
+We consider an ISAC-enabled base station that supports a remote source by dynamically choosing between sensing new state information and communicating previously acquired information, with the two operations semantically intertwined rather than serving separate targets and users.
+Both sensing and communication are unreliable and costly.
+The objective is to optimise a long-term cost that captures information freshness at the source, measured by the age of information (AoI), together with sensing and communication overheads.
+The resulting sequential decision problem is formulated as an infinite-horizon Markov decision process (MDP) with two-dimensional AoI states that capture information freshness at the source and at the base station.
+We prove that the optimal stationary policy admits a monotone threshold structure characterised by a nondecreasing switching curve in the AoI state space, and show that, as the base-station information becomes staler, the system increasingly favours sensing over communication.
+Our numerical analysis corroborates the theoretical findings.